lbogdan/vue-advanced-components-workshop/slides/SLIDES.md

 Create a `PageLayout` component that takes 3 slots — default, `header` and `footer`.

+## PageLayout Note

+- navigating between pages repaints the whole layout (not really noticeable, though)

 ## Lazy-loaded Components

+- don't load **all** of your application upfront if you don't really need to
 - usually used with route components

 ```js